Associate Degree in Nursing

-- Each prospective student must complete and return a notarized MO Nurse Practice Act 335.066 form to the Allied Health Office prior to or on Dec 1 or March 15 of each year.
+- Each prospective student must complete ad return a notarized MO Nurse Practice Act 335.066 form to the Health Sciences Office prior to or on March 15 for fall admission or September 30 for spring admission.

-- Each prospective student must complete and return a notarized Essential Qualifications form to the Allied Health Office prior to or on Dec 1 or March 15 of each year.
+- Each prospective student must complete and return a notarized Essential Qualifications form to the Health Sciences Office prior to or on March 15 for fall admission or September 30 for spring admission.

 - Submit to and pass a criminal background check, Employee Disqualification List, and a Caregiver Screening.
-The Employee Disqualification will be checked by the Allied health Office.
+The Employee Disqualification will be checked by the Health Sciences Office.

-- Each prospective student must complete and mail the notarized Caregiver Background Screening form to the Jefferson City, MO address on the back of the form prior to December 1 or March 15 of each year.
+- Each prospective student must complete and mail the notarized Caregiver Background Screening form to the Jefferson City, MO address on the back of the form prior to March 15 for fall admission or September 30 for spring admission.

 - Consideration is given for prior experience in the health field.

 - Three completed reference forms must be submitted.
 The individual score on each category must be no higher than a 2.0.
 These may not be completed by a personal friend, or relative.
 The reference forms will not be accepted if hand delivered.
-Reference forms should be mailed or faxed from the person providing the reference to the Allied Health office.
-Obtain forms from the Allied Health office.
-If the student has attended the MACC Associate Degree Nursing program within the last two years, one of the reference forms must be obtained from the Director of Nursing and Allied Health.
+Reference forms should be mailed or faxed from the person providing the reference to the Health Sciences office.
+Obtain forms from the Health Sciences office.
+If the student has attended the MACC Associate Degree Nursing program within the last two years, one of the reference forms must be obtained from the Dean of Health Sciences.

 - A cumulative grade point average of 2.70 from high school or college.
-All university or college coursework attempted will be considered when determining a student’s cumulative grade point average unless the student requests a waiver of up to 12 credit hours of coursework that is older than five years for grades that are "D" or lower by filling out a Waiver Request form.
-Credit hours for general education coursework required for the ADN program cannot be waived from the GPA calculation.
+All university or college coursework attempted will be evaluated by the MACC registrar to determine a student’s cumulative grade point average.
 College transcript supersedes high school transcript.